romauligraciella/reducing_bias_healthcare/README.md

 Given the Ministry’s goal of obtaining objective and reliable feedback, these issues needed to be addressed.

 ## Data Cleaning and Bias Reduction
-To improve data reliability, we performed several preprocessing steps:
+To improve data reliability, I performed several preprocessing steps:
 - Removed invalid entries (ratings outside 1–10)
 - Eliminated outliers
 - Balanced the gender distribution among respondents